Donbg2022/days-until-christmas/README.md

-Created a Christmas countdown in 20 minutes using JS CSS and HTML can view it here Christmascount.netlify.app
+# Days Until Christmas
+This site tracks the number of days until christmas using CSS HTML and JS
+## Live Code
+www.Christmascount.netlify.app